Benadry/MalduinoW-SCRIPTS/README.md

 -
 -
 -
-Hybrid-RealTime-Payload.txt - This is a mix of both scripts, Most types of virus or RAT files  will get detected by windows Real time protection, this can by bypassed by the first script with a delay to the payload right after so it can be done smoothly with no need for human contact with target computer
+Hybrid-RealTime-Payload.txt - This is a mix of both scripts, Most types of virus or RAT files  will get detected by windows Real time protection, this can by bypassed by the first script with a delay to the payload right after